SevvalliThavapalan/LinkGenVarPhen-Workflow/README.md

 All relevant python scripts are also available in the **Design sgRNA-insert pairs** folder, if you prefer to run the individual functions locally on you computer.

 ## Data processing
 After sequencing is performed, the resulting fastq files should be processed.
 Here is a recommended workflow we developed.
 If you prefer other tools and methods you are free to use them.
+This part needs to be done locally as Stremlits data limit of 200 MB will not be enough to process large sets of sequencing data.
  ### 1. Preprocessing and preparations
 1. Nanopore sequencing: If nanopore sequencing was used, we recommed concatinating the sequencing files of each barcode into one file.
 2. Illumina sequencing: Here the paired end reads need to be merged.
 Tools such as *FLASH* can be utilized to perform this.